21 Signs You’re Way Too Addicted to Your Phone

 You still don’t know the way to your favorite store

 “In 250 feet, turn right.”
 How did we ever get around without an all-knowing voice telling us the way?
 Unfortunately, your phone’s GPS could also make it harder to remember directions on your own.
 A study in the Journal of Experimental Psychology: Applied found that participants who used a GPS that reoriented with the subject were able to find their destination more easily, but were less likely to remember landmarks than those who used a map.
-Use your own GPS with caution, keeping an eye on your surroundings so you can find your way back, and boost your memory with these everyday habits.

 You think about life in terms of social media